 Realtor, real estate agent, salesperson, broker, what’s the difference?
 These names are used interchangeably by the public, media, and by industry professionals too.
 But they are not synonyms and there are some significant differences between them that you should know about.

-The terms agent, and real estate agent are misused 100% of the time.
-I’m guilty of this too.
+The terms agent and real estate agent are in common usage as well, so much so that REBBA 2002 was amended, and we are now allowed to use these terms to describe our occupation in Ontario.
 In legal terms an agent is an individual that acts on behalf of a principal (in real estate, the client).
 This is known as an agency relationship.
 But the agent is actually the real estate brokerage and not anyone else.
-Your Realtor, salesperson or broker is merely a representative who can enter into agency relationships on behalf of the brokerage they work for.
+Your Realtor, real estate agent, salesperson or broker is merely a representative who can enter into agency relationships on behalf of the brokerage they work for.

 In Ontario, salesperson (or sales representative) is the designation you are legally allowed to call yourself when you are first licensed and registered with the regulator, the Real Estate Council of Ontario (RECO).
 A salesperson must also be registered with a brokerage of their choosing.
 They aren’t allowed to sell real estate on their own.
 Salespeople make up 76% of RECO’s registrants.